Can lay sod in the fall? Yes, you can!

 Before installing new turfgrass, clear areas of all vegetation and debris area.

-When your grass arrives, it’s now time to put down sod.
+When your grass arrives, it’s time to put it in place.

 Roll your grass with a sod roller

 Rolling may not be necessary.
-If you live in an area with rough soil conditions, you may need to roll your turf with a lawn roller.
+However, if you live in an area with rough soil conditions, you may need to roll your turf with a lawn roller.

 Caring for Sod in Autumn